 npx shadcn-ui@latest add dropdown-menu

-This copies the component source into your project at components/ui/dropdown-menu.tsx, giving you full control while starting from a solid foundation.
+Copies the component source into your project at components/ui/dropdown-menu.tsx, giving you full control.

 Recommended Video Resources